MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-new-environment-package.md

  This package is best used in the following situations:

-- the Common Data Service platform organizations that do not already have a [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] solution installed and need a basic starter solution, which  enables [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] customizers and developers  to add their own customizations and data.
+- The Common Data Service platform organizations that do not already have a [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] solution installed and need a basic starter solution, which  enables [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] customizers and developers  to add their own customizations and data.

   With the Unified Service Desk New Environment sample application package, the following components are installed: